 The probation period may be waived by VicRoads in some circumstances, such as if the driver has held an interstate licence (reg 48(2) Drivers Regulations).

 Stricter penalties apply to probationary licence holders for driving offences.
 For example, their licences are immediately suspended for drink-driving offences (see “Immediate licence suspension”).

 Probationary licence holders are also subject to tougher rules under the demerit points system.
 If probationary drivers accrue five or more demerit points in any 12-month period (or 12 or more demerit points in any three-year period) they may lose their licence (see “Demerit points system”).

 P1 or P2 probationary drivers whose licences are suspended or cancelled face extensions of their licence status and variation of their P1 or P2 status depending on the type of licence held.
-For further information contact VicRoads (see “Contacts”).
+For more information, contact VicRoads (see “Contacts”).

 “Full licence” is the term commonly used to describe a driver licence held for longer than the probationary period.
-Probationary licence holders may have to pass a VicRoads test before they become full licence holders (s 21 RSA).
+Probationary licence holders may have to pass a VicRoads test before they become full licence holders (s 21 RS Act).

 Where a court suspends or cancels a driver licence, the person is unable to drive any of the vehicles referred to in the driver licence (e.g. motorbike or motor car).
 In certain circumstances, courts can limit a driver licence suspension or cancellation to a particular category of motor vehicle (s 28(2)).

 There is no such order as a “restricted licence order” in Victoria, as there is in other states, although restrictions on licence use (e.g. to be used only for work purposes) may rarely be the subject of an adjournment without conviction, providing the penalty section does not exclude this sentencing order (e.g. see “Drink-driving offences” and “Speeding”).
 A full licence holder who has their licence suspended or cancelled in that case has the full licence status restored.